-Millions of French commuters have been seeing ads for the island of Ireland on large billboard posters as they pass through the busy metro stations of Paris, as well as on smaller billboard ads dotted around Paris and other major cities in France.
+Millions of French commuters have been seeing ads for Ireland on large billboard posters as they pass through the busy metro stations of Paris, as well as on smaller billboard ads dotted around Paris and other major cities in France.

 Tourism Ireland has teamed up with one of the main online French travel agents – Go Voyages – for its largest ever joint promotional campaign in France.
 Almost 700 billboard ads have been prominently displayed in metro stations across the French capital, grabbing the attention of commuters with spectacular images of the Wild Atlantic Way and the Giant’s Causeway and featuring attractive offers for a weekend break – reminding them why they should put the island of Ireland on their holiday wish-list for 2014.

-The campaign – which runs until mid-May – has been very successful to date, with Go Voyages already reporting a significant increase in both enquiries and bookings for holidays to the island of Ireland this summer.
+The campaign – which runs until mid-May – has been very successful to date, with Go Voyages already reporting a significant increase in both enquiries and bookings for holidays to Ireland this summer.
 Other campaign activity includes online advertising, a dedicated Ireland page on the Go Voyages

 websites, as well as email marketing to prospective holidaymakers.